EMM work by region

 Current involvement includes community outreach in Wales, refugee ministry, community transformation and discipleship training in Germany, and church development and leadership training in the Netherlands.

-Vision: We are exploring partnerships and mission efforts in Spain, and plans are underway to form an EMM team to connect with Marseilles, France.
+Vision: We are in a new partnership in mission efforts in southern Spain, and plans are underway to partner with an ongoing project reaching the immigrant community in Marseilles, France.
 Our long-term vision is to form international teams to reach immigrant populations and the largely unreached urban population of Europe.

 Get involved …Read more